bronsonavila/grantwriter-ai/README.md

 # GrantWriter AI Assistant

-A Rails 7 demo application that uses Google Gemini AI to generate grant proposal drafts.
+A Ruby on Rails demo application that uses Google Gemini AI to generate grant proposal drafts.
 Built to showcase AI integration, A/B testing, analytics implementation, and modern frontend development with Hotwire.

 ## Live Demo